ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-protocol.md

 ## Server setup {#server-setup}

 Before the protocol takes place, the server chooses a ciphersuite and generates a keypair by running `(pkS, skS) = KeyGen()`.
+The server and client also determine the public metadata that they will like to add, and the server is aware of the client metadata ahead of time.
+Metadata must be of the type `Metadata`, an opaque byte string of arbitrary length representing.
 This configuration must be available to all clients that interact with the server (for the purpose of engaging in a Privacy Pass exchange).
 We assume that the server has a public (and unique) identity that the client uses to retrieve this configuration.
+In {{draft-davidson-pp-architecture}} we discuss the kind of public metadata that is allowed.

 ## Client setup {#client-setup}